-Champagne Imports of Lansdale, Pennsylvania ("Champagne") (Registered Importer 90-009) has petitioned NHTSA to decide whether a 1994 Saab 9000 passenger car is eligible for importation into the United States.
-The vehicle which Champagne believes is substantially similar is the 1994 Saab 9000 passenger car that was manufactured for importation into, and sale in, the United States and certified by its manufacturer as conforming to all applicable Federal motor vehicle safety standards.
+Čhampagne Imports of Lansdale, Pennsylvania ("Champagne") (Registered Importer 90-009) has petitioned NHTSA to decide whether 1998-2000 Volvo S70 passenger cars are eligible for importation into the United States.
+The vehicles which Champagne believes are substantially similar are 1998-2000 Volvo S70 passenger cars that were manufactured for importation into, and sale in, the United States and certified by their manufacturer as conforming to all applicable Federal motor vehicle safety standards.

-The petitioner claims that it carefully compared the non-U.S. certified 1994 Saab 9000 to its U.S.-certified counterpart, and found the two vehicles to be substantially similar with respect to compliance with most Federal motor vehicle safety standards.
+The petitioner claims that it carefully compared non-U.S. certified 1998-2000 Volvo S70 passenger cars to their U.S.-certified counterparts, and found the vehicles to be substantially similar with respect to compliance with most Federal motor vehicle safety standards.

-Champagne submitted information with its petition intended to demonstrate that the non-U.S. certified 1994 Saab 9000, as originally manufactured, conforms to many Federal motor vehicle safety standards in the same manner as its U.S. certified counterpart, or is capable of being readily altered to conform to those standards.
+Champagne submitted information with its petition intended to demonstrate that non-U.S. certified 1998-2000 Volvo S70 passenger cars, as originally manufactured, conform to many Federal motor vehicle safety standards in the same manner as their U.S. certified counterparts, or are capable of being readily altered to conform to those standards.

-Specifically, the petitioner claims that the non-U.S. certified 1994 Saab 9000 is identical to its U.S. certified counterpart with respect to compliance with Standard Nos.
-102 Transmission Shift Lever Sequence . . . ., 103 Defrosting and Defogging Systems, 104 Windshield Wiping and Washing Systems, 105 Hydraulic Brake Systems, 106 Brake Hoses, 109 New Pneumatic Tires, 113 Hood Latch Systems, 116 Brake Fluid, 124 Accelerator Control Systems, 201 Occupant Protection in Interior Impact, 202 Head Restraints, 204 Steering Control Rearward Displacement, 205 Glazing Materials, 206 Door Locks and Door Retention Components, 207 Seating Systems, 209 Seat Belt Assemblies, 210 Seat Belt Assembly Anchorages, 212 Windshield Retention, 216 Roof Crush Resistance, 219 Windshield Zone Intrusion, and 302 Flammability of Interior Materials.
+Specifically, the petitioner claims that non-U.S. certified 1998-2000 Volvo S70 passenger cars are identical to their U.S. certified counterparts with respect to compliance with Standard Nos.
+102 Transmission Shift Lever Sequence. \ \ \, 103 Defrosting and Defogging Systems, 104 Windshield Wiping and Washing Systems, 105 Hydraulic Brake Systems, 106 Brake Hoses, 109 New Pneumatic Tires, 113 Hood Latch Systems, 116 Brake Fluid, 124 Accelerator Control Systems, 201 Occupant Protection in Interior Impact, 202 Head Restraints, 204 Steering Control Rearward Displacement, 205 Glazing Materials, 206 Door Locks and Door Retention Components, 207 Seating Systems, 209 Seat Belt Assemblies, 210 Seat Belt Assembly Anchorages, 212 Windshield Retention, 216 Roof Crush Resistance, 219 Windshield Zone Intrusion, and 302 Flammability of Interior Materials.

-Additionally, the petitioner states that the vehicle conforms to the Bumper Standard found at 49 CFR Part 581.
+Additionally, petitioner states that the vehicle comply with the Bumper Standard found at 49 CFR Part 581 and with the Theft Prevention Standard found at 49 CFR Part 541.

-Petitioner also contends that the vehicle is capable of being readily altered to meet the following standards, in the manner indicated:
+Petitioner also contends that the vehicles are capable of being readily altered to meet the following standards, in the manner indicated: